zouloux/reflex-dom/README.md

 - A lot of other stuff

 Things missing from Preact :
-- Not so much I guess ?
+- Not so much I guess?

 ### Atomic rendering